michael71/SX4/README.md

 Deamon for controlling a selectrix railroad (serial interface, RS232 or USB) via TCP/IP commands

-Currently in BETA state, please wait for a fully implemented and tested version (or contact me when you want to participate in testing)
+Currently in BETA state, please wait for a fully implemented and tested version (or contact me when you want to participate in testing).

-# usage:
+# USAGE

 	usage: SX4 [-b <arg>] [-d] [-h] [-s <arg>] [-t <arg>] [-v]